- 1. The Requirement

-5.2.2 The project manager shall identify, analyze, plan, track, control, communicate, and record software risks and mitigation plans in accordance with NPR 8000.4.
+5.2.1 The project manager shall record, analyze, plan, track, control, and communicate all of the software risks and mitigation plans.

 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.

 Click here to view the history of this requirement: SWE-086 History